Terms and conditions

-Delivery, Passing of risk, Acceptance, Default of Acceptance
+Delivery, transfer of risk, acceptance, default of acceptance

-(2) The delivery shall be made from our warehouse.
-This shall also be the place of performance.
-At the request and cost of the Purchaser, the Goods shall be delivered to a different destination (sale to destination according to buyer’s instructions).
-Unless otherwise agreed, we shall be entitled to determine the type of dispatch (in particular forwarding company, shipment route, packaging) ourselves.
+(2) The delivery takes place from our warehouse, which is also the place of performance for the delivery and any supplementary performance.
+At the request and expense of the buyer, the goods will be sent to another destination (sales by mail).
+Unless otherwise agreed, we are entitled to determine the type of shipment (in particular transport company, shipping route, packaging) ourselves.

-(4) If the Purchaser is in default of acceptance, if he fails to provide an act of assistance or if our delivery is delayed for other reasons for which the Purchaser is responsible, we shall be entitled to request compensation for the resulting damage, including all additional expenses (e.g. storage costs).
-For this we shall charge a lump-sum compensation in the amount of 200 EUR per calendar day starting from the delivery period or – in the absence of a delivery period – with the notification that the Goods are ready for dispatch.
+(4) If the buyer is in default of acceptance, fails to cooperate or if our delivery is delayed for other reasons for which the buyer is responsible, we are entitled to demand compensation for the resulting damage, including additional expenses (e.g. storage costs).
+For this we charge a lump-sum compensation in the amount of EUR 200 per calendar day, starting with the delivery period or – in the absence of a delivery period – with the

-(5) The proof of higher damages and our statutory claims (in particular reimbursement of additional expenses, reasonable compensation, termination) shall remain unaffected; however, the lump-sum shall be offset against additional monetary claims.
-The Purchaser shall have to prove that we did not suffer any damages at all or only substantially less damages than the aforementioned lump-sum.
+(5) The proof of a higher damage and our legal claims (in particular reimbursement of additional expenses, appropriate compensation, termination) remain unaffected; however, the lump sum is to be offset against further monetary claims.
+The buyer is entitled to prove that we have suffered no damage at all or only a significantly lower damage than the above flat rate.

 Prices and Terms of Payment